sandeepchandeliya/ecommerce-microservices/README.md

-# E-Commerce Microservices
+# 🛒 E-Commerce Microservices Project

 ## Project Overview
-A **full-stack e-commerce application** built with **Node.js, Express, MongoDB**, and **Stripe** for payments, structured as **microservices** for scalability and maintainability.
-All services are **Dockerized** for easy deployment.

-This project demonstrates modern backend architecture, JWT authentication, payment integration, inventory management, and API gateway routing.
+This project is a **full-stack E-Commerce application** built with a **microservices architecture**.
+Each core functionality is implemented as a separate service to ensure scalability, maintainability, and modularity.
+The system supports authentication, product management, cart management, order processing, payments (Stripe), and inventory management.

 ---